-Manifest version 2.8 will include a variety of updates and enhancements.
-Some of these updates will also introduce changes to the Manifest UI and Fault Management system.
+Manifest version 2.8 includes a variety of updates and enhancements.
+Some of these updates also introduce changes to prior releases with respect to the Manifest UI and Fault Management system.
 Please read below to learn more about the upcoming changes and timing.

 New Features & UI Changes in Manifest 2.8

 The Manifest Web Application has an updated Job UI, new and improved – maximizing the full screen view, automatically loading Step Notes in a larger display that can easily be swiped or tapped through, and clear call to action buttons for marking a Step complete or adding evidence.

 The new Fault system has been developed so that Faults can be added, tracked, and managed independently from Jobs and procedures.
 So, several UI changes have been implemented to support this new capability.